zeljkoobrenovic/grounded-architecture/_posts/2022-01-03-requirements.markdown

 5. **Maximizing Organizational Learning**
    Accelerating learning across the organization to stay up-to-date with emerging technologies, practices, and trends.

-These five goals form the foundation of our architectural transformation.
-In the following sections, I will delve into each one in detail—explaining our objectives, the challenges we encountered, and how we addressed them in practice.
+These five goals formed the foundation of our architectural transformation.
+In the following sections, I explain each one in more detail: the objective, the challenge, and how we addressed it in practice.

 <br>